rks4india/Vartalap-chatApp/README.md

 ### How to run
 1. Download the code then extract
 2. Open the terminal (or Use Ctrl + backtick character)
-3. Navigate directory `cd .\Vartalap-chatApp-master`
+3. Navigate to directory `cd .\Vartalap-chatApp-master`
 4. Install all npm dependencies `npm install`
 5. Start the server `npm start node`
 6. Finnaly, Navigate to `http://127.0.0.1:5000`.